-- Child care facilities, which are defined as child care centers licensed pursuant to 441 IAC Chapter 109, preschools, or child development homes registered pursuant to 441 IAC Chapter 110. - Home health agencies certified to participate in the Medicare program. - Supported community living providers certified according to 441 IAC 77.37(14) or 441 IAC 77.39(13).
+- Childcare facilities, which are defined as childcare centers licensed pursuant to 441 IAC Chapter 109, preschools, or child development homes registered pursuant to 441 IAC Chapter 110. - Home health agencies certified to participate in the Medicare program. - Supported community living providers certified according to 441 IAC 77.37(14) or 441 IAC 77.39(13).

-Staff members providing interim medical monitoring and treatment services to members shall meet all of the following requirements:
+Staff members providing interim medical monitoring and treatment services to members shall meet all the following requirements:

-- Be at least 18 years of age, and - Not be the spouse of the member or a parent or stepparent of the member if the member is aged 17 or under, and
+- Be at least 18 years of age, and - Not be the spouse of the member or a parent or stepparent of the member if the member is aged 17 or under, and - Not be a usual caregiver of the member, and